chloerei/active_service/README.md

 rails g service hello
 ```

-It will create a template service file in app/services and a test file in test/services.
+It will create template service files in app/services and test/services.

 ## Development